 Our research focuses on projects that enhance people's physical, sensory, and creative abilities.
 Our current research addresses the following problem areas:

-- Accessibility.
+- Accessibility and assistive technology.
 How can we make current and future technologies more accessible to people with disabilities and other underrepresented groups?
 How can we leverage emerging computing technologies such as touch screens, 3D printers, and wearable devices to support users with a range of abilities?

-- Creative tools and everyday making.
+- Do-it-yourself accessibility.
 How can we make new personal fabrication devices such as 3D printers more accessible to novice users, hobbyists, and people with disabilites?

 How to Get Involved

-We are actively recruiting undergraduate and graduate students in multiple research areas (computer science, human-centered computing, design, and others) to participate in ongoing and future research projects.
+We are recruiting undergraduate and graduate students in multiple research areas (computer science, human-centered computing, design, and others) to participate in ongoing and future research projects.
 For more information about research opportunities, see this guide to getting involved with the lab.